Monday, June 12, 2017

 Irvine, CA 92612

 I'm usually not one to order chicken when I'm out to eat, but that sandwich from Two Birds will be hard to resist when I return to the Trade Food Hall.
 That's saying something with all the other options there.
-I think it's safe to say that Chef Andrew has another winner on his hands with this concept.
+It's safe to say that Chef Andrew has another winner on his hands with this concept.
 I used to think it was crazy to create a chicken-focused concept, but with the success of Raising Cane's and the surprising longevity of KFC and their awful chicken, I can admit when I am wrong.
-Two Birds might have a very basic menu, but if you are looking for one of the best chicken sandwiches you will encounter, you need to head to Two Birds very soon.
+Two Birds might have a fundamental menu, but if you are looking for one of the best chicken sandwiches you will encounter, you need to head to Two Birds very soon.

 For more information about Two Birds, check out their website here: http://www.twobirdsrestaurant.com/